This page explores the similarities, differences, and best uses of a thermosiphon and a heat pipe.

-- The use of a working fluid such as water (most common), ammonia, methanol, or some kind of refrigerant.
+- The use of a working fluid such as water (most common), ammonia, methanol (also used in heat pipes), or some kind of refrigerant.

 - An interior that’s been vacuum-sealed to allow the phase change from liquid to vapor at lower temperatures than would occur at atmospheric pressure.